Millroy094/oauth-server/README.md

 4. Tests: This is the Playwright E2E test suite covering the admin, user registration, and oidc flow testing.
 5. Scripts: These are bash scripts that used by Github actions.
 6. Github Actions: Consisting of the CI that runs unit tests against the frontend & backend and builds an artefact.
 Then there is CD that provisions the infrastructure, installs the helm charts, and then runs E2E tests against the deployed application and finally there is a destroy workflow to destroy the application and infrastructure with it.

+## Features
+From a feature stand point of view its an OIDC server providing auth code with PKCE, refresh token, client credential flows.
+Besides that it supports user management, client management features for administrators whilst standard features included session management, mulit-factor authenication support via sms, email, authenticator app, and also passkey.